Home > Costs, Scholarships, and Aid > Promise Programs > Participating Schools > D2 Promise

 4. Completed Financial Aid application on file:

-• FAFSA (for US citizens and eligible non-citizens)
+• FAFSA (for US citizens and other eligible immigration statuses)

 • CASFA (for eligible non-US citizens)

-2. Complete the FAFSA (or CASFA) application each year by March 31st.
+• Complete the FAFSA or CASFA every year by March 31

-5. Complete a suggested 24 credits each academic year.
+• Complete approximately 24 credits each academic year

 Follow these steps to become a Promise Scholar in fall semester after you graduate high school: